monad-developers/kuru-terminal/thirdweb-insight-api/README.md

 # Kuru Indexer - thirdweb Insight API

-This app provides an indexing service for smart contract events on Monad Testnet using thridweb Insight API and an API service for querying them.
+This app provides an indexing service for smart contract events on Monad Testnet using thridweb Insight API and, an API service for querying them.
 As an example, we use the Kuru Orderbook contracts.

 ## Features